LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-SEO.md

     <meta name="keywords" content="HTML, CSS, JavaScript, Frontend, Web Development">
 </head>
 ```
-You could also customise the way your webpage link looks on social media platforms such as twitter and facebook.
+You could also customise the way your webpage link looks on social media platforms such as Twitter and Facebook.
 Though this does <strong>not</strong> affect your lighthouse score, it's recommended.

 Below are meta tags I use to customise links to my website